chngengli/Emotion-transition-Dynamic/README.md

 ## Data Availability

-The raw EMA data are not publicly available.
-Researchers who wish to access the raw EMA data may contact the corresponding author upon reasonable request.
+The raw EMA data and image data are not publicly available.
+Researchers who wish to access these data may contact the corresponding author upon reasonable request.